This strategy helped supercharge my career — and I’m ready to pull back the curtain.

 The bigger that network, the more likely it is to happen — and, therefore, the more likely it is you can rank well with your keyword-driven pieces.
 Leave that part out, and you may end up wondering what value you got from this type of content.

 BuzzSumo is the next-best option in terms of generating long-term value with your curated posts.
 By finding content with established social success, you improve the likelihood it’ll have success for you.

-And by nature, if others have shared the content you’re sharing in a roundup, there’s a greater than average chance they may be interested in your content as well.
+And, by nature, if others shared the content you’re sharing in a roundup, there’s a greater-than-average chance they may be interested in your content as well.
 BuzzSumo’s toolset enables you to view sharers, which allows you to pinpoint influencers for distribution.

-Use the tool to find a few resources who can do it for you at a low hourly, and enjoy much better ROI from your efforts.
+Use the tool to find a few resources who can do it for you at a low hourly rate, and enjoy much better ROI from your efforts.